 FTC disclosure: I would like to thank Random House UK, Transworld Publishers for providing me with an advance reader copy via access to the galley for free through the NetGalley program.

 I think anyone looking for a delightful, heart-melting, uplifting, lighthearted, yet meaningful Christmas tale will appreciate this book.
 It follows characters through relationships and the quirky things about aging, those learning to relish the little victories in life through grief and gain and finding satisfaction and purpose.

-The story.
 With the foreshadowing of tidbits, coming full circle, made for a nice reveal of excitement and hope, the kind of feelings that come with Christmas.
 I loved the strides the characters made through the conflict.

-The writing.
 I loved how Jo Thomas wrote.
 The authentic experiences, the setting, the character interactions, all were genuine.
 Gentle and not over the top, deep enough to bring real life into each character.
 She wrote appealing to all the senses and I adored the details in the baking scenes, and I especially adored the elderly insight and social activities.
 Nice way to shape the characters, coaxing them through their celebrations and dilemmas, all while providing entertainment and commentary along the way.

 I would have liked a little more conversation of one certain relationship, to have developed a bit more in recognition of reconciliation.
 And one aspect teetered on less moral ground for my preferences.
 However I liked the inner monologue which helped to make the teetering situation more palatable for me, especially when the permissiveness and timeline of the situation, from this aspect of single and available both on paper and emotionally finally came to be.

 I can’t comment on the recipes as they weren’t contained in the ARC I received.
 Bummer.